-The disposable hygiene market continues to evolve as consumer needs and expectations change.
-Over time, new trends emerge affecting product designs, manufacturing practices, and performance.
-As a result, the adhesives used in baby care, adult incontinence, and feminine care articles are evolving as well.
+Over time, these shifts help to shape product designs, manufacturing practices, and performance.
+As a result, the adhesives used in baby care, adult incontinence, and period care articles are advancing as well.

-It is sometimes said that culture shapes consumer needs, and those needs drive trends.
-In fact, at the heart of each trend is one or more of these five consumer needs:
+At the heart of each trend is one or more of five basic consumer needs:

-It’s easy to see how the disposable hygiene industry’s innovations and trends seek to fulfil consumer needs.
+One can easily see how the absorbent hygiene industry’s innovations and trends seek to fulfil these five Cs.

-Confidence: Consumers want to be confident in the performance and safety of their products.
-For example, in products for adult incontinence, they want to be confident of discretion.
-From this comes evolving designs for thinner, more absorbent cores as well as articles that do not make noise or give off odour.
-Confidence regarding substances of interest (SOI), safety, and the environment, on the other hand, drives trends such as sustainability and eco-labels.
+Confidence: Consumers want to be secure in the performance of their products.
+In items for adult incontinence, they also look for products to bediscreet.
+This has led to thinner, more absorbent cores and articles that are quieter and have minimal odour.
+Confidence regarding substances of interest (SOI), consumer health, and the environment, on the other hand, drives trends such as sustainability and third-party labels including eco-labels.

-Comfort: Consumers want products to fit comfortably, whether for themselves, loved ones, or little ones.
+Comfort: Users expect the items they purchase to be comfortable to wear.
 They seek products that will deliver softness and the feeling of being dry.
-Examples include softer topsheets and core innovations.
+Design examples include softer topsheets and core innovations.
 They also look for comfortable fit as they—or their babies—move throughout the day.

-Consistency: Consumers need products they can rely on to perform consistently every time.
+Consistency: Consumers expect products that perform every time.
 They choose brands and product styles knowing what their anticipated needs are.
-For example, a woman will choose a feminine pad that will deliver the level of protection she needs based on the underwear she chooses and where she is in her period.
-Manufacturers may turn to product audits to help ensure consistent quality and performance.
+For example, a person who menstruates will select an absorbent pad that will deliver the right level of protection based on menstrual phase, and that fits their underwear.
+One way manufacturers help ensure consistent quality and performance is through the use of product audits.

 Cost: In order to offer consumers products at a lower or more affordable price, producers need to also keep their own costs down.
 This influences trends in operational efficiencies, production optimisation, digitisation, and waste reduction.
-Input from experts with a global perspective is extremely valuable.
+Input from experts with a global perspective can be extremely valuable.

-Convenience: Consumers seek ease of use and disposal.
-Examples include diaper styles that are easier to change on active babies or products that incorporate an indicator to let you know when they need changing.
+Convenience: Consumers seek ease of purchase, use and disposal.
+Examples include diaper styles that are easier to change on active babies or products that incorporate a wetness indicator to let you know when they require changing, or pads that attach and remove easily from the underwear.

-The Role of Adhesives in Enabling Important Trends
+The Role of Adhesives in Enabling Today’s Leading Trends

-Our experts at Bostik stay informed about disposable hygiene trends from around the world.
-How will these trends affect our customers?
-How can our adhesives help to meet ever-changing consumer needs?
-Which trends are specific to one area, and which are likely to bridge the gap into other regions, or other areas of disposable hygiene?
-Fortunately, Bostik is a global leader with far-reaching teams.
-We have what it takes to understand the worldwide market and the evolution of products.
+Our experts at Bostik stay informed about absorbent hygiene developments from around the world.
+How will they affect our customers?
+What advantages do our adhesives provide to meet changing demands from your consumers?
+Which changes are specific to one area, and which are likely to bridge the gap into other regions, or other areas of absorbent hygiene?

 - Doing More With Less: Adhesive’s Role in the Core